ilkerccom/bitcrackrandomiser/README.md

 You can specify a **worker name** like `{wallet}.{worker}` Only alphanumeric is accepted.
 Max 16 characters.
 Do not use special characters.
 If you do not enter a worker name, it will be created automatically.

 If you enter an invalid BTC address, it will show as "Unknown" in the system.

+**Note: You can only enter your wallet address registered to your membership account.
+If you enter any other address, you will get an error.**

 ---